South Africa’s practical home maintenance system

 Want the printable version?

-Download the checklist PDF for a clean monthly + seasonal tick-list — print it or use it on your phone.
+The checklist PDF gives you a clean monthly and seasonal tick-list you can print, save, or use on your phone.

 Print • Save • Repeat yearly